 Julian Hard Cider

 Julian Hard Cider operates a popular tasting room at Julian Station in Wynola, just a few minutes down the road from the main town site.
-This makes sense the moment you taste what comes out of the taps.
-The cidery presses from local San Diego County apple varieties and produces small-batch ciders that change with the season.
+This makes perfect sense the moment you taste what comes out of the taps.
+The cidery presses from fresh American and local San Diego County apple varieties, producing small-batch ciders that lean dry and tangy rather than overly sweet.

 Order the flight if it is your first visit.
-You will get four pours that might include Cherry Bomb, which is tart, fruit-forward, and dangerously drinkable.
-You might also try Black & Blue, a mix of blackberry and blueberry blended into dry cider, or whichever seasonal pour they have on tap.
-The staff will walk you through what is in each one and where the apples came from.
+You will get four pours that should absolutely include Cherry Bomb, which is tart, fruit-forward, and dangerously drinkable.
+You might also try their classic Harvest Apple, or whichever seasonal pour they currently have on tap.
+The staff will happily walk you through what is in each one and where the fruit came from.

 Good to know: Go early on fall weekends.
 Apple harvest season, which runs from September through November, draws the biggest crowds to Julian, and the tasting rooms fill fast in the afternoons.